 2) the server transfers a message, the counter is incremented by one, waits for the client reply.

-3) repeating step two.
+3) repeat step two.

 4) If the counter equals two, the server waits for the control message, after getting which the server goes to the first point, again the counter is assigned zero.